Dossier: deaths in police custody

 Do people with a migration background die disproportionately more often?

-Of the 97 cases that Controle Alt Delete documented between January 1, 2016 and December 31, 2022, 36% of the victims have a migration background, 10% are Dutch-Dutch (no migration background) and in 54% the background is unknown.
-The latter group has been left out of consideration in the calculation that follows.
-There are 4.2 million Dutch people with a migration background and 13.2 million Dutch people without a migration background.
-Among the Dutch with a migration background, 1.2 people died per million inhabitants per year under the responsibility of law enforcement.
-Among the Dutch without a migration background, 0.1 people died per million inhabitants per year.
-Dutch people with a migration background thus died 11 times more often under the responsibility of law enforcement than might be expected on the basis of their share in the population.
+In 2024, there were 5 million people with a migration background and 12.9 million people without a migration background living in the Netherlands.
+Among people with a migration background, 1.1 individuals per million inhabitants per year died under the responsibility of law enforcement officers.
+Among people without a migration background, the figure was 0.1 per million inhabitants per year.
+This means that people with a migration background died (rounded) 10 times more often under the responsibility of law enforcement officers than would be expected based on their share of the population.

 By comparison, black Americans die 2.5 times more often than white Americans under the responsibility of law enforcement than would be expected based on their share of the population.